rgnewsroom/coveritlive/README.md

 #### Shorten URL

 Copy the post’s URL and shorten with [bit.ly](https://bitly.com/); login using the Register-Guard’s bit.ly account in order to obtain an `rgne.ws` URL.
+This should match the shortlink you put into CoveritLive earlier.

 #### Promote